matkoch/MassTransit/docs/architecture/green-cache.md

 Green Cache uses two methods for managing memory usage, a capacity limit combined with an age limit.

 The capacity limit specifies how many values can be stored in the cache.
-The cache capacity is dynamic and doesn't represent a fixed limit how many values are in the cache at a point in time.
+The cache capacity is dynamic and doesn't represent a fixed limit on how many values are in the cache at a point in time.
 Instead, capacity works in combination with the minimum age to make the cache useful for short-lived values, while keeping the size of the cache under control long term.

 The age limits define the minimum and maximum age of a value.
 The minimum age is a fixed lower limit specifying how long a value is cached, and a value will never be removed until it is of legal age.
 The maximum age is the longest an untouched value will remain in the cache before being removed.